 Close the Screen

 Jumping flames should be contained.
 Restrict sparks from the fireplace by closing the mesh screen.
-Shutting the screen ensures minor sparks will not bounce onto the carpeting or hearth and cause damage.
+Shutting the screen ensures minor sparks will not bounce onto the carpeting or hearth and cause fire damage.

 Further protect the carpeting around the fireplace by purchasing fireplace accessories.
 A non-flammable rug should be placed around the fireplace to catch sparks.
 The rug dually serves to protect the home’s carpeting and prevent it from melting.
 Non-flammable rugs can be purchased from stores that sell fireplace supplies.